 Solving NCERT Solutions will help you to understand the concepts related to Microorganisms Friend and Foe.
 NCERT Solutions for Class 8 Science Chapter 2 contains an in-depth explanation of each question of NCERT Science textbook.
 These solutions cover important concepts in different patterns like MCQs and short answer questions, worksheets and more and help you top score good marks in the exam.

-NCERT Solutions for Class 8 Science Chapter 2 Microorganisms Friend and Foe PDF
+Class 8 Science Microorganisms Friend and Foe Questions and Answers

 Question 1: Fill in the blanks:

 (a) Microorganisms can be seen with the help of a ____________.

 (b) Blue green algae fix __________ directly from air and enhance fertility of soil.

 (c) Alcohol is produced with the help of __________.

 Answer: (a) Microorganisms can be seen with the help of a microscope.

 (b) Blue green algae fix nitrogen directly from air to enhance fertility of soil.

 (c) Alcohol is produced with the help of microorganisms.